ehlesp/smallab-k8s-pve-guide/G009 - Host hardening 03 ~ SSH key pairs and sshd service configuration.md

 #### Disabling X11 forwarding

-Proxmox VE does not come with a graphic (X11) environment, so you can disable the forwarding of the X11 system through SSH connections.
+Proxmox VE does not come with a graphic (X11) environment, so you can disable the forwarding of the X11 system through SSH connections:

-1. Edit the current `/etc/ssh/sshd_config` file, setting the value of the `X11Forwarding` parameter to `no`.
+1. Edit the current `/etc/ssh/sshd_config` file, setting the value of the `X11Forwarding` parameter to `no`:

     ~~~sh
     #GatewayPorts no